Massive resistance: Gray Commission

-1956: Circumventing Brown via the Stanley Plan
+Stanley Plan

 On February 24, 1956, Byrd declared a campaign which became known as "massive resistance" to avoid implementing public school integration in Virginia.
 Leading the state's conservative Democrats, he proclaimed "If we can organize the Southern States for massive resistance to this order I think that in time the rest of the country will realize that racial integration is not going to be accepted in the South."
 Within a month, Senator Byrd and 100 other conservative Southern politicians signed what became known as the "Southern Manifesto", condemning the Supreme Court's decisions concerning racial integration in public places as violating states' rights.

-Before the next school year began, the NAACP filed lawsuits to end school segregation in Norfolk, Arlington, Charlottesville and Newport News.
+Before the next school year began, the NAACP filed lawsuits to end school segregation in Norfolk, Arlington, Charlottesville, and Newport News.
 To implement massive resistance, in 1956, the Byrd Organization-controlled Virginia General Assembly passed a series of laws known as the Stanley Plan, after Governor Thomas Bahnson Stanley.
 One of these laws, passed on September 21, 1956, forbade any integrated schools from receiving state funds, and authorized the governor to order closed any such school.
 Another of these laws established a three-member Pupil Placement Board that would determine which school a student would attend.
-The decision of these Boards was based almost entirely on race.
+The decisions of these Boards were based almost entirely on race.
 These laws also created tuition grant structures which could channel funds formerly allocated to closed schools to students so they could attend private, segregated schools of their choice.
 In practice, this caused the creation of "segregation academies".